philonata/playforia-minigolf/README.md

 1. **IntelliJ IDEA**: Import Project from git and compile - Due to updates to the IDE, I unfortunately can not help you with this at the moment, as I have to figure it out, too.
 2. **Ant Build**: Run `ant compile` in the repective directory

 **Warning:** If you have multiple versions of the JDK installed, you have to make sure, that the environment variable `JAVA_HOME` points to the actual directory where version 1.8 is located.
-(For MacOS if had to run `JAVA_HOME=/Library/Java/JavaVirtualMachines/adoptopenjdk-8.jdk/Contents/Home ant compile`)
+(For MacOS I had to run `JAVA_HOME=/Library/Java/JavaVirtualMachines/adoptopenjdk-8.jdk/Contents/Home ant compile`)

 ### Running